factmaven/disable-blogging/readme.txt

 1. Let it settle in a for a minute and be amazed.

 = Settings Page =
 By default all blogging functionality are disabled.
-However, these options can be updated in the plugin's *Settings* > *Blogging*.
+However, these options can be toggled in the plugin's *Settings* > *Blogging*.

 == Frequently Asked Questions ==
 = Are these changes permanent? =